MayzaMendesRodrigues/aprendendo_aprender/README.md

 ## Key Differentiators

 This project went beyond the original TripleTen challenge, which only required semantic HTML and flexbox.
-As a differentiator, advanced responsiveness techniques were incorporated, including **CSS Grid**, along with UI improvements using shadows and gradients.
+As a differentiator, advanced responsiveness techniques were incorporated, including **CSS Grid**.

 ## Deployment